Louis XIV: Causes and conduct of the war

 The Nine Years' War, which lasted from 1688 to 1697, initiated a period of decline in Louis's political and diplomatic fortunes.
 It arose from two events in the Rhineland.
 First, in 1685, the Elector Palatine Charles II died.
 All that remained of his immediate family was Louis's sister-in-law, Elizabeth Charlotte.
 German law ostensibly barred her from succeeding to her brother's lands and electoral dignity, but it was unclear enough for arguments in favour of Elizabeth Charlotte to have a chance of success.
-Conversely, the princess was clearly entitled to a division of the family's personal property.
+Conversely, the princess was demonstrably entitled to a division of the family's personal property.
 Louis pressed her claims to land and chattels, hoping the latter, at least, would be given to her.
 Then, in 1688, Maximilian Henry of Bavaria, Archbishop of Cologne, an ally of France, died.
 The archbishopric had traditionally been held by the Wittelsbachs of Bavaria, but the Bavarian claimant to replace Maximilian Henry, Prince Joseph Clemens of Bavaria, was at that time not more than 17 years old and not even ordained.
 Louis sought instead to install his own candidate, Wilhelm Egon von Fürstenberg, to ensure the key Rhenish state remained an ally.